the-vegetarian-vampire/Data-Structures/README.md

 # Graphs

 `node` - a node represents a point or a vertex, can hold data and may also have references to other nodes.
 `edge` - connection between two nodes in a graph; in a weighted graph, an edge will also have a weight or cost associated with it, indicating the "cost" of traversing that edge.
 `neighbors` - nodes that are directly connected to it by an edge.
 If two nodes are connected by an edge, they are said to be adjacent or neighbors; if there's an edge between nodes A and B, then A is a neighbor of B and vice versa.
 `directed graph` - each edge has a starting point and an ending point.
 Edges are represented by arrows pointing from the starting vertex to the ending vertex; the order of the vertices matters; the edge (A, B) is different from the edge (B, A).

 `topological Sorting` - a way to arrange the vertices of a graph in a straight line so that all directed edges go from left to right.
 O(V+E) - v = vertices and e = num of edges

+- `std::unordered_set ` -  no duplicates

+- Adjacency matrix

 ---